Real Estate Investment

-Every experienced house flipper uses the 70 rule calculator as their first filter.
-Before you tour a property, before you call a contractor, before you get excited — you run the numbers.
-The formula takes 30 seconds and tells you whether a deal deserves any more of your time.
+Every flipper who has done more than a couple of deals runs the 70 rule calculator before anything else.
+You do it before you tour the property, before you call a contractor, and definitely before you let yourself get excited.
+The math takes about 30 seconds, and it tells you whether a deal is worth another minute of your attention.

 What is the 70 rule calculator?

-The 70 rule calculator gives you the maximum price you should pay for a property you intend to flip.
-The formula is simple:
+The 70 rule calculator gives you the most you should pay for a property you plan to flip.
+The formula is short:

-Let's say you find a dated 3/2 in Delray Beach.
-Comparable renovated homes on the same street are selling for $420,000 — that's your ARV.
-A contractor quotes $65,000 for a full renovation.
-Here's the math:
+Say you find a dated 3/2 in Delray Beach.
+Renovated homes on the same street are selling for $420,000, so that is your ARV.
+A contractor walks the property and quotes $65,000 for a full renovation.
+Here is how the math runs:

 - ARV: $420,000